 6. Business network

-Business network is a complex network of companies working together to achieve specific goals.
+A business network is a complex network of companies working together to achieve specific goals.
 These goals, which are strategic and operational, are accepted by the business network based on their roles in the market.
 There are two categories of business networks: business associations and company aggregates which help the enterprise become more competitive and innovative.

-Business network of “Rakhat” JSC consists of both domestic and international business partners–companies from Russia, China, Armenia, Tajikistan, Uzbekistan, Germany, Azerbaijan, Mongolia, and Afganistan.
-Among business partners of “Rakhat” JSC there are legal entities of different types, including individual entrepreneurs.
+The business network of “Rakhat” JSC consists of both domestic and international business partners–companies from Russia, China, Armenia, Tajikistan, Uzbekistan, Germany, Azerbaijan, Mongolia, and Afghanistan.
+Among business partners of the company JSC.There are legal entities of different types, including individual entrepreneurs.

 7. Economic model General characteristics

-Improvement of the quality control system with preparation for the development of a quality program that meets international standards (introduction of the International Food Standard (IFS) based on the principles of HACCP–Hazard Analysis and Critical Control Points);
+Improvement of the quality control system with preparation for the development of a high-end program that meets international standards (introduction of the International Food Standard (IFS) based on the principles of HACCP–Hazard Analysis and Critical Control Points);